What exactly is a Dori Pole?

 We have received many accolades and testimonials of how well they deter most birds.
-However, although very rare, occasionally some Canadian geese and other birds are not deterred.
+However, although very rare, occasionally some stubborn geese and other birds are not deterred.
 So far, we know of only a handful of instances where the birds were not fazed.
 Please note that the our experience shows that the 14’ long pennant on the 19’ pole (or 22’) is most effective as a deterrent.
 We do not see the 8’ long pennant being as effective for this use except when used on the shorter 12’ JR pole on rafts, where the pennant is flying closer to the surface of the raft.
 To deter birds from making nests under boat lifts / Shore Stations it is best to install the Dori Poles prior to spring “nesting” has begun.

 But, we also know that we have heard of installations where docks still have nuisance birds making messes even with the Dori Poles and even if there is prevailing winds.
 Since we cannot directly communicate with birds in any meaningful way we’ve been unable to get their view of that thing that is fluttering above their heads and making that big shadow.

 We’ve been asked by customers what color pennant is best for specific birds.
 Yes, we have been asked that.
 If you know the answer to that question we’d love to chat with you!